 How to Cite

 Syah, F. Z. N., & Fidyasari, A. (2025).
-The Effect of Combined Vitamin C, D, and Zinc Supplementation on the Length of Hospital Stay in COVID-19 Patients: A Clinical Nutrition Perspective: Pengaruh Kombinasi Vitamin C, D dan Zinc Terhadap Lama Rawat Inap Pasien COVID-19: Tinjauan dari Aspek Gizi Klinis .
+Differences in Length of Hospital Stay for COVID-19 Patients Given Combination Supplementation of Vitamins C, D, and Zinc: A Clinical Nutrition Perspective: Perbedaan Lama Waktu Rawat Inap Pasien Covid 19 yang Diberi Suplementasi Kombinasi Vitamin C, D, dan Zink: Tinjauan Aspek Gizi Klinis .
 Journal of Tropical Food and Agroindustrial Technology, 6(02), 72–77. https://doi.org/10.21070/jtfat.v6i02.1656

 Issue